Brandon Wilson (American football): Cincinnati Bengals

-Wilson was drafted by the Cincinnati Bengals in the sixth round, 207th overall, in the 2017 NFL draft.
+Wilson was selected by the Cincinnati Bengals in the sixth round, 207th overall, in the 2017 NFL draft.
 He was one of three Cougars to be selected that year.
 He was only the fourth player ever selected by the Bengals organization after a trade up in the draft.
 The team elected to play Wilson at safety rather than the cornerback position he played in college.

 Wilson injured his knee during rookie minicamp, and was placed on the non-football injury list in late July.
 Wilson was waived on September 2, 2017 and was signed to the practice squad the next day.
 He was promoted to the active roster on November 11, 2017.

 On October 13, 2019, in a Week 6 loss to the Baltimore Ravens, Wilson returned a kickoff ninety-two yards for his first career touchdown.
 He also added four tackles and a forced fumble in the game.
 He was placed on injured reserve on December 6, 2019 with a hand injury.

 Wilson re-signed on a one-year contract with the Bengals on April 26, 2020.
 On November 29, 2020, Wilson returned a kickoff by the New York Giants for a 103-yard touchdown.
 It was the longest touchdown return in franchise history.

 Wilson signed a two-year contract extension with the Bengals on March 16, 2021.

 On November 9, 2021, Wilson was placed on injured reserve after suffering a torn ACL in Week 9.

 On August 23, 2022, Wilson was placed on the reserve/physically unable to perform list.